 How the Default Constructor Works?

-As we can guess, the only thing the default constructor will do when creating objects of our class, is to zero the fields of the class.
-For example, if in the class Collar we have not declared any constructor and we create an object from it, and later we try to print the value in the field size:
+The only thing the default constructor will do when creating objects from our class, is to zero the fields of the class.
+For example, if in the class Collar we have not declared any constructor and we create an object from it, trying to print the value of the field size: